YELLOWSTONE & CODY, WY

-President Teddy Roosevelt called the stretch of highway between Cody, WY and the East Gate of Yellowstone National Park “the fifty most beautiful miles in America”.
+President Teddy Roosevelt called the stretch of highway between Cody, WY and the East Gate of Yellowstone National Park “the 50 most beautiful miles in America.”

-The fifty miles referred to by President Roosevelt, located between Yellowstone and Cody, is known as East Yellowstone.
-East Yellowstone, also known as Wapiti Valley, begins at Yellowstone National Park’s East gate and stretches through Shoshone National Forest and Buffalo Bill State Park to Cody, Wyoming.
+The fifty miles referred to by President Roosevelt, located between Yellowstone and Cody, is known as East Yellowstone or Wapiti Valley.
+The valley begins at Yellowstone National Park’s east gate and stretches through Shoshone National Forest and Buffalo Bill State Park to Cody, Wyoming.
 The valley was shaped by the Shoshone River as it flowed out of Yellowstone National Park and is cradled by the strikingly beautiful volcanic rocks of the Absaroka Mountains.

 Cody, Wyoming was established in 1896 by wild west showman, William F. Cody, famously known as “Buffalo Bill Cody” or the “The Scout”, along with a group of investors from Buffalo, New York, and George T. Beck and Holger Alger of Sheridan, Wyoming who formed the Shoshone Land and Irrigation Company.

-The Shoshone National Forest was named after the “Shoshone Indians”.
-Archeological evidence in the forest suggests the presence of Indian tribes in the area back at least 8,000 years.
-The forest provided an ample supply of game, wood and shelter and the mountainous regions were frequented by the Shoshone and Sioux Indians for spiritual healing and vision quests.
+The Shoshone National Forest was named after the “Shoshone Indians.”
+Archaeological evidence in the forest suggests the presence of Indian tribes in the area back at least 8,000 years.
+The forest provided an ample supply of game, wood, and shelter and the mountainous regions were frequented by the Shoshone and Sioux Indians for spiritual healing and vision quests.

 In 1903, the first Ranger Station built with Federal funds, Wapiti Ranger Station, was established 30 miles West of Cody.
-The Ranger Station is listed on the National Register of Historic Places.
-The Wapiti Ranger District is bordered by the Bridger-Teton National Forest on the West, the Clark’s Fork Ranger District on the North and it’s South and Southeastern borders meet with the Wind River and Greybull Ranger districts.
-The name “Wapiti” comes from the Native American word for “elk”.
+The Ranger Station now graces the National Register of Historic Places.
+The Wapiti Ranger District is bordered by the Bridger-Teton National Forest on the West, the Clark’s Fork Ranger District on the north.
+Its south and southeastern borders meet with the Wind River and Greybull Ranger districts.
+The name “Wapiti” comes from the Native American word for “elk."

-To bolster the economy of the struggling new town, Buffalo Bill Cody persuaded his friend, President Teddy Roosevelt, to establish the Bureau of Reclamation and to build the Shoshone Dam and Reservoir which was completed in 1910, later renamed the Buffalo Bill Dam and Reservoir.
-With the completion of this dam, the highest in the world at the time, the community was established soundly in the irrigation and electric power fields.
+To bolster the economy of the struggling new town, Buffalo Bill Cody persuaded his friend, President Teddy Roosevelt, to establish the Bureau of Reclamation and to build the Shoshone Dam and Reservoir, which was completed in 1910.
+Officials later renamed it the Buffalo Bill Dam and Reservoir.
+With the completion of the highest dam in the world at the time, the community was established soundly in the irrigation and electric power fields.